run-llama/LlamaIndexTS/apps/docs/docs/modules/data_loaders/json.md

 Depth-First-Traversal:

 -`levelsBack?`: Specifies how many levels up the JSON structure to include in the output. `cleanJson` will be ignored.
 If set to 0, all levels are included.
-If undefined, parses the entire JSON and treats each line as an embedding.
+If undefined, parses the entire JSON, treat each line as an embedding and create a document per top-level array.
 Default is `undefined`

 -`collapseLength?`: The maximum length of JSON string representation to be collapsed into a single line.
 Only applicable when `levelsBack` is set.
 Default is `undefined`